 In and out-of-state students pay tuition on a per-credit basis, making Columbia's programs economical as well as academically rigorous.

 All programs consist of 30 credit hours and feature a mix of core and elective courses delivered entirely online.
 While specific credit distributions vary by program, but include between nine and 15 credits of core coursework.
 Some programs, such as biomedical engineering, allow students to select their core courses while others, including materials science, are built around a prescribed core sequence.

-Applicants must hold a bachelor’s degree in a related discipline from a regionally accredited institution.
-Columbia University prefers candidates with strong academic records, and candidates’ official transcripts should demonstrate a minimal undergraduate GPA of 3.0.
+Applicants must hold a bachelor's degree in a related discipline from a regionally accredited institution.
+Columbia University prefers candidates with strong academic records, and candidates' official transcripts should demonstrate a minimal undergraduate GPA of 3.0.
 Additionally, prospective students should submit scores from the general portion of the GRE, a personal-professional statement, professional resume, and three letters of recommendation.
-While the civil engineering program accepts up to six transfer credits of prior graduate study, the other programs do not accept transfer credit.
-Prerequisites for the biomedical engineering program include one year of coursework in biology, calculus, chemistry, and physics, respectively.
+Applicants may receive up to six transfer credits of prior graduate study,

 Over the last few years, the University of Wisconsin-Madison has received extensive recognition for its innovative, interactive online degree options, including its six online engineering master's programs.
 Distance learners can pursue an M. Eng. in engine systems, engineering management, manufacturing systems engineering, sustainable systems engineering, or mechanical engineering and polymer science, as well as an MS electrical engineering, without setting foot in Wisconsin.